Nethereum/Unity3dSampleTemplate/README.md

 **Note:**
 * WebGl only supports coroutines UnityWebRequest.
 To build WebGl if having issues, uncheck Development Build.
-* To support WebGl and AOT this sample uses the Net461AOT dll with the custom Json.Net Unity
+* To support WebGl and AOT this sample uses the Net472AOT dlls with the custom Json.Net Unity
 * Please remember to remove System.HttpClient and UnityEngine of the Nethereum release package if included